gridscale/terraform-provider-gridscale/website/docs/r/objectstorage.html.md

 # gridscale_object_storage_accesskey

 Provides an access key resource of an object storage.
+This can be used to create, modify and delete object storages' access keys.

 ## Example Usage